originalfoo/UX2/README.md

 I wanted to facilitate end-user modding of a sensor project I was working on, and was originally planning to use UEXT bus – until it became apparent that some extra features were required (interrupt and sound-wire), hence the birth of UX1.

 UX1 initially had the 4 additional pins to the right of the SPI interface, with one of the pins being unused.
 While searching for suitable sockets it quickly became apparent that this configuration wasn't compatible with UEXT modules - unless the IDC sheath was removed from the socket (at which point cable could be put in wrong way round = doom).
-To rectify this, the unused and interrupt pins were moved over to the left allowing compatibility with 10-pin UEXT plugs and also 12-pin plugs for what is now known as UX2.
+To rectify this, the unused and interrupt pins were moved over to the left allowing compatibility with 10-pin UEXT plugs and also 14-pin plugs for what is now known as UX2.

-During prototyping, it became apparent that 12-pin IDC connectors are bulky af, so Micro UX2 was born.
+During prototyping, I realised the 14-pin IDC connectors are bulky af, so Micro UX2 was born.
 In addition, with the circuit relying on energy harvesting, which also mandated lower power and smaller capacity MCU, the specs for Micro UX2 were changed to have everything disabled by default.

 Finally, there were a few sensors that used 1-wire so that last unused pin suddenly found it's vocation - the fact that it was seated right next to `GND` is surely proof that this was its destiny.
 As many mods won't require 1-wire, sound-wire or even interrupts in many cases, it was decided to allow some limited pin repurposing to GPIO (for 1-wire and interrupt pins) and I2C (for the sound-wire pins).